-You’ve probably heard some of these phrases used to describe the shortcomings of the modern medicine paradigm: “A pill for every ill;” “Name it, blame it, treat it, street it;” and “It treats the disease, not the patient with the disease.”
+You’ve probably heard some of these phrases used to describe the shortcomings of the modern medicine paradigm: “A pill for every ill;” “name it, blame it, treat it, street it;” and “it treats the disease, not the patient with the disease.”
 Clearly, the conventional approach is missing something both patients and providers desire.

-Many of us in the integrative or functional healthcare fields enjoy unique benefits related to an expanded way of interacting with patients, primarily through a systems biology approach.
+Many of us in the integrative or functional health care fields enjoy unique benefits related to an expanded way of interacting with patients, primarily through a systems biology approach.
 We have the privilege and skills to simultaneously promote overall health while treating the suffering related to a disease.
 If there is a disease process that best demonstrates the differences between the conventional and integrative approach, it must be type 2 diabetes and its various comorbidities and complications.

 Blood Sugar, Insulin and Cardiometabolic Disease

-The typical health trajectory for the standard Western patient usually looks like this: Poor diet and lifestyle signals from an early age, including prenatally, plus an increasing environmental toxin body burden that goes unchecked for at least the first few decades.
+The typical health trajectory for the standard Western patient usually looks like this: poor diet and lifestyle signals from an early age, including prenatally, plus an increasing environmental toxin body burden that goes unchecked for at least the first few decades.
 This ominous disease-promoting past bathes the patient’s unique genetic code in an unhealthy epigenome, ultimately resulting in the diagnosis of one or more names in a massive extended family of cardiometabolic disease.

-Whether it’s type 2 diabetes, obesity, prediabetes, metabolic syndrome, insulin resistance, polycystic ovary syndrome, non-alcoholic fatty liver disease, hypertriglyceridemia, low HDL, hyperlipoproteinemia, metabolic dyslipidemia, sarcopenia, Alzheimer’s disease, dementia, osteoporosis… you get the point.
+Whether it’s type 2 diabetes, obesity, prediabetes, metabolic syndrome, insulin resistance, polycystic ovary syndrome, non-alcoholic fatty liver disease, hypertriglyceridemia, low HDL, hyperlipoproteinemia, metabolic dyslipidemia, sarcopenia, Alzheimer’s disease, dementia, osteoporosis… You get the point.
 Unhealthy blood sugar and insulin levels are intermediate conditions between poor lifestyle, toxic burden and the resultant diseases.

 Luckily, these conditions can be addressed and possibly reversed once they’re identified, but a solid lifestyle medicine approach is first and foremost.
 Address diet, movement, sleep and stress management signals slowly but surely.
 Without these healthy epigenetic signals from daily life choices, we would simply be creating another incomplete approach that might be labeled “a green pill for every ill.”